atealxt/Elevator/README.md

 ---
 ## Algorithm 1

-Always move to the floor with max score.
-score = (nth floor - 1) * number_of_people.
+Always move to the floor with max score, score = (nth floor - 1) * number_of_people.
 Which means more people, higher score; higher floor, higher score.

 **Example**